scalalandio/chimney/DESIGN.md

   (it is much easier to understand just by looking around e.g. `Types` and `TypesPlatform` and seeing how they are used)
 * most common types used are `type Type[A]` and `type Expr[A]`, defined as abstract in shared code, and specified to concrete implementation in platform-specific code
-* Scala 3 quotes depends on implicit `scala.quoted.Type` _a lot_, so shared code has to pass around types everywhere
+* Scala 3 quotes depend on implicit `scala.quoted.Type` _a lot_, so shared code has to pass around types everywhere
 * since only a few types can be known upfront and named: source value-type, target-type, types based one them, a lot of types are virtually existential: types of each constructor parameter, types returned by getters, subtypes.
 This requires us to express some types as existential types with values of types using these existential types.
-Often it's `Type[something]` or `Expr[something]` (of both at once with the same existential type used), so certain abstractions needed bo be designed (see `Existentials`)
+Often it's `Type[something]` or `Expr[something]` (of both at once with the same existential type used), so certain abstractions needed to be designed (see `Existentials`)

 Additionally, there are several implications of how code is generated: